intuitivenibble-del/intuitivenibble-del.github.io/terms-of-service.md

 - The App, including all content, features, and functionality, is owned by Intuitive HB Limited
 - Protected by UK and international copyright, trademark, and other intellectual property laws
 - You may not copy, modify, distribute, sell, or create derivative works without our express written permission
+- "Nibble" and our logo are trademarks of Intuitive HB Limited

+### 7.2 Your Content
+- You retain ownership of your personal content (meal logs, notes, reflections)
+- By using the App, you grant us a limited license to store, process, and display your content solely to provide the service
+- We will not use your personal content for marketing without your explicit consent
+- You represent that you have the right to upload any content you submit

+### 7.3 Third-Party Content
+- Food database information is sourced from third parties (including USDA)
+- We do not guarantee the accuracy or completeness of third-party data
+- Third-party content may be subject to separate terms and conditions

 ---

 ## 8. Premium Subscriptions and Payments

 ### 8.1 Free Features
-Basic nutrition tracking is available free of charge.
-We may modify free features at any time.
+- Basic nutrition tracking is available free of charge
+- We may modify free features at any time

 ### 8.2 Premium Subscriptions
 - Premium features require a paid subscription